-For the Bridges, this tzedakah appears to be a family affair.
+For the Bridges, this tzedakah was a family affair.
 Son Jon joined Herb as co-chair of the 2000 United Way drive that raised $93.3 million.
-Brother Bob and his wife, Bobbi Bridge, are active in civic and educational affairs, and Jon’s wife, Bobbe, a state Supreme Court associate justice, was active in civic causes before reaching the bench.
+Brother Bob and his wife, Bobbi Bridge, were active in civic and educational affairs, and Jon’s wife, Bobbe, who served as a state Supreme Court justice, was active in civic causes before and after serving on the court.

-Bridge donates regularly to political candidates, but actively participated in the 1972 and 1976 presidential bids of Senator Henry M. (“Scoop”) Jackson (1912-1983), slogging through the Midwest working on the Jackson campaign.
-Jackson was a Cold War hawk and strong supporter of Israel, “which struck very responsive chords” for Bridge.
+Herb Bridge donated regularly to political candidates, and actively participated in the 1972 and 1976 presidential bids of Senator Henry M. ("Scoop") Jackson (1912-1983), slogging through the Midwest working on the Jackson campaign.
+Jackson was a Cold War hawk and strong supporter of Israel, "which struck very responsive chords" for Bridge.
 In 1998, Bridge also supported Initiative 688, increasing minimum wage from $4.90 to $5.70.

 Brother Lost to Benevolence

 In 2001 the Seattle-King County Association of Realtors recognized Herb Bridge as First Citizen of the year.
 At the award ceremony on May 30, 2002, Herb’s brother Bob said, "You’ve all heard about loaned executives; well, 25 years ago I loaned my brother to the city and never got him back" (Blankinship).